 Upon viewing the timeless classic, A Man for All Seasons, members of Movies on Chatham were mesmerized by the superior acting performances of Paul Scofield as Sir Thomas More, Orson Welles as Cardinal Wolsey, and Robert Shaw as King Henry VIII.
 This film does not need elaborate visual effects, for the acting shines like a sparkling piece of diamond jewelry worn on its own and not clashing with too many other pieces.
 Continue reading Movies on Chatham’s Introduction to A Man for All Seasons

 My task as director is not just to provide a nice evening’s entertainment.
 The most important thing is to make people think.

-The Horrors of Nazism and Tragedies of Communism
+The Horrors of Nazism and the Tragedies of Communism

-Our movie this month, Ashes and Diamonds, brings the horrors of Nazism and tragedies of Communism to the screen.
+Our movie this month, Ashes and Diamonds (1958), brings the horrors of Nazism and the tragedies of Communism to the screen.
 The story takes place over a twelve-hour period in Poland at the end of World War II.
 It is about a young Polish soldier who is ordered to assassinate a high-ranking Communist figure.
-Drama, irony, romance, and unexpected twists give the viewer a thought-provoking experience.
+Drama, irony, romance, and unexpected twists give the viewers a thought-provoking experience.
 Continue reading Ashes and Diamonds: Will There Remain Among the Ashes a Star-Like Diamond